How to Buy a Domain Name in 6 Simple Steps and What to Consider When Purchasing a Domain

 To streamline the website-making process, we recommend users buy web hosting and a domain name from the same web host.
 Not only is it more cost-effective, but it saves you the time and effort of performing domain transfers.

 If you’re wondering how to get a free domain name from Hostinger, simply purchase our Premium Web Hosting package, which starts at RM9.99/month.
+Our 30-day money-back guarantee ensures you get the best value for money.

 2. Run a Domain Name Search